noahehall/theBookOfNoah/linux/docker/docker.md

     - can use var substitution
       - ENV, ADD, COPY, WORKDIR, VOLUME, EXPOSE, USER
       - use `docker inspect...` on the resulting image to verify vars are set correctly

+    - basic instructions
       - FROM image:tag
         - i.e. sets the layer stack to start from a specific image
         - must be the first line in the dockerfile
         -

       - MAINTAINER "super@dope.com"
         - maintainer name and email for the image
         - helps people know whom to contact if theres a problem with the image

       - RUN any linux cmd
         - scoped to the distro youre using

       - ENTRYPOINT
         - sets the executable to be run at container init
         - shell form
           - a shell cmd with whitespace-delimited arguments
           - executed as an argument to the default shell at runtime
             - i.e. `/bin/sh -c 'exec THECMD'`
             - all other args provided by the CMD isntruction/at runtime as extra arguments to docker run will be ignored -
           -
         - exec form
           - a string array where the first value is the cmd to eecute and the remaining values are arguments

       - `# this is a comment`
         - use comments liberally

       - ENV
         - set env vars for the resulting image and other dockerfile instructions
         - use ENV vars to also set dynamic values for later use by LABEL instructions
           - the value of the vars will be avaiable to processes running inside a container as well as recorded to the appropriate label

       - LABEL
         - define key=value pairs that are recordded as additional metadata fo ran image//container
         - use ENV vars

       - WORKDIR
         - set the default working directory
         - if the dir does not exist it will be created

       - EXPOSE
         - creates a layer that opens a specific port

+      - USER
+        - sets the user and group for all further build steps and containers created from the image
+        - while the user and group should be created as early as possible
+          - this instruction should be used as LATE as possible

+    - file system instructions
+      - COPY
+        - copy files from current context into the build container
+        - any files copied will be copied with the file ownership set to root
+          - the default regardless of how the default user is set before the copy instruction
+          - de

+      - ADD

+      - VOLUME
+        - defines the location int he file system and adds a volume definition to the image metadata
+          - behaves similary to the --volume flag
+        - defining volumes at image build time is more limiting than at runtime
+          - cannot specify bind-mount volumes
+          - cannot specify read-only volumes

-      -
+      - CMD
+        - represents the default argument list for the entrypoint exec form -

   - `.dockerignore`
     - file that informs the docker builder which files in the context directory to NOT copy into the build image